 Diagonal Stiffness Matrix Having the stiffness matrix K diagonal can be beneficial for control purposes as it would make the plant in the cartesian frame decoupled at low frequency.

-This depends on the geometry and on the chosen {B} frame.
-For specific geometry and chose of B frame, it is possible to have a diagonal K matrix.
+This depends on the geometry and on the chosen {A} frame.

+For specific configurations, it is possible to have a diagonal K matrix.